d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

   ┗ vendor-es5.js.map
 ```

-If we take a look at it, except of the file `scully-routes.json`, that contains just an empty array.
-We don't see any differences between the two builds.
+If we take a look at it, except of the file `scully-routes.json`, that contains just an empty array, we don't see any differences between the two builds.
 This is because currently we only have the root route configured and no more further content was created.

 Nonetheless we can checkout the result of the static pages in the browser by running `npm run scully:serve`.
 This will start two servers: